-C) Selection of cultures: Whole cultural packages differentially survive, in such a way that cultures become better-designed over time, because worse designed cultural packages attract fewer recruits and become extinct more often.
+(C) Selection of cultures Whole cultural packages differentially survive, in such a way that cultures become better-designed over time, because worse designed cultural packages attract fewer recruits and become extinct more often.

 The catchphrase for this might be 'Survival of the top-recruiting cultural packages'.
 It is similar to model A, in that the units bearing fitness are themselves cultural, rather than being made of flesh and blood, but the units are higher-level because their maintenance requires many people interacting.
 If, in process A, it is the song not the singer that is selected2 then we might describe process C as selecting whole symphonies, but not particular orchestras, or particular members of orchestras.
-In other words, the units in process C are not genetically defined - it doesn't matter which actual humans are practising the relevant cultural behaviours.
+In other words, the units in process C are not genetically defined-it doesn't matter which actual humans are practising the relevant cultural behaviours.
 A cultural practice of this sort may achieve a fitness gain without any new babies being born, if only some new adherents are recruited.

-This model would suit the story about pig farmers (p.172), as well as the Dinka/Nuer example that appears in Richerson and Boyd (2005).
+Model C would suit the story about pig farmers (p.
+172), as well as the Dinka/ Nuer example that appears in Richerson and Boyd (2005).
 The package of solicitous pig-care practices does better than the more laissez-faire package, in that a whole tribe of people switches over to the more solicitous package.
 Model C has got a sort of group element, in that it is a higher-level, or holistic version of channel A. Are the models described in A and C merely different perspectives on a single process?
-It depends on what exactly a 'cultural package' is, and what it means for one to be fit, successful.
+It depends on what exactly a 'cultural package' is, and what it means for one to be fit or successful.
 If C were merely a more inclusive version of A, we might think that a well-designed cultural package is simply one that incorporates a large number of well-designed products.
-Sometimes this might fit
+Sometimes this might fit Henrich's thinking-a successful culture outcompetes others because it has better technologies, better weapons.
+On the other hand, cultural packages might be understood more holistically, as group-spanning artefacts and ideas such as pig-raising programmes, irrigation systems or religions.
+The design of such higher-level products can be evaluated in straightforward terms-an irrigation system is good in so far as it distributes water, for example.
+But this holistic model might also accommodate somewhat murkier higher-level functions-such as group cohesiveness (for religious systems).
+Unfortunately, Henrich never tells us what it means for a culture to be successful, beyond the fact that they enjoy greater growth and/or persistence than the other cultures, which leaves us only with the tautologous form of 'survival of the fittest'.

-2 To use Doolittle and Booth's appropriate phrase (Doolittle & Booth 2016).
+2 To use Doolittle and Booth's appropriate phrase (Doolittle and Booth 2016).